-Although kudzu is widely assumed to have significant negative ecological impacts, the influence of kudzu on biodiversity and ecological processes are surprisingly poorly studied.
+Although kudzu is widely assumed to have significant negative ecological impacts, the influence of kudzu on biodiversity and ecological processes is surprisingly poorly studied.
 Anecdotal reports and general observations suggest that the dense shading created by kudzu significantly reduces native plant biodiversity.
 Kudzu growing in forest plantations can weigh down and smother seedlings and saplings.
-Larger trees blanketed by kudzu may be more prone to wind throw.
+Larger trees blanketed by kudzu may be more prone to windthrow.
 Utility and railroad companies spend significant amounts of time and money controlling kudzu growing over utility poles and railroad tracks.
 Considerable time and money are also spent at national and state parks as well as other federal and state lands to control kudzu, especially when threatening national monuments, historical sites, or other sensitive areas.

 Kudzu is a nitrogen-fixing species, and dense infestations have the potential to significantly affect nitrogen cycling.
 Alteration of the nitrogen cycle can affect soil fertility, water quality, and biodiversity.
 Kudzu also has the potential to affect air quality, as it is an intermediate to high emitter of isoprene.
 Isoprene is a photochemically reactive hydrocarbon that can contribute to ozone and smog production.
 All plants produce isoprene, but not all produce as much as kudzu.
 Depending on what species a kudzu infestation has replaced, isoprene levels may be higher in the vicinity.
 This is especially the case during hot and dry periods of the year.